Python Modulo Operator

 How ZeroDivisionError is raised as using modulo operator?

-As mentioned earlier, the ZeroDivisionError error is raised if the right argument is zero as using the modulo operator.
+As mentioned earlier, the ZeroDivisionError error is raised if the right argument is zero while using the modulo operator.

 In the following example, I used 0 towards the left and right sides including integer and floating numbers: